 we have

-\end{Theorem} The simulations in Appendix~\ref{sec:simulationOverestimation} suggest that the probability in \eqref{eq:statementOverestimation} can be roughly $2/3$ when the signal to noise ratio is large.
+\end{Theorem} The simulations in Section~\ref{sec:simulationOverestimation} in the supplementary material suggest that the probability in \eqref{eq:statementOverestimation} can be roughly $2/3$ when the signal-to-noise ratio is large.
 In these settings we also see that the probability drops to less than $9\%$ when the change-point is moved by a single design point to an even location, illustrating that the single point is solely responsible for the unfavourable behaviour.
-Similarly to Example~\ref{example:underestmation}, there exist procedures that correctly estimate the number of change-points to be $1$ with probability converging to $1$.
+Similarly to Example~\ref{example:underestmation}, for this setup there exist procedures that correctly estimate the number of change-points to be $1$ with probability converging to $1$.
 In particular, our modified squared error loss criterion, which we describe in the next section, would achieve this; see Theorem~\ref{thm:consistency}.